franciscog123/Data-Structures-Algorithms-Assignments/README.md

 # Data-Structures-Algorithms-Assignments
-A small collection of Java console programs created for my academic Data Structures and Algorithms Class
+A small collection of Java console programs created for my academic Data Structures and Algorithms Class.
+Created using NetBeans IDE.

 Directory name/Description
 - BinaryTree